Area The area A of a triangle with sides of lengths a and b enclo... | Channels for Pearson+

 1

-Start by understanding the formula for the area of a triangle: A = (1/2)ab sin(θ).
-Here, a and b are constants, and θ is the variable that changes over time.
+Start by identifying the given formula for the area of the triangle: A = (1/2) * a * b * sin(θ).
+Since b is constant, it will not change with time.

-To find how dA/dt is related to dθ/dt, apply the chain rule of differentiation.
-Since a and b are constants, differentiate A with respect to θ: dA/dθ = (1/2)ab cos(θ).
+To find how dA/dt is related to dθ/dt and da/dt, apply the chain rule for differentiation with respect to time t.
+This involves differentiating A with respect to a, θ, and t.

-Now, use the chain rule to relate dA/dt to dθ/dt.
-The chain rule states that dA/dt = (dA/dθ) * (dθ/dt).

-Substitute the expression for dA/dθ from step 2 into the chain rule formula: dA/dt = (1/2)ab cos(θ) * dθ/dt.

 Verified video answer for a similar problem: